 'True, I have, and a daughter about your age.
-Would to Heaven I had not, so that I might live with you until death shall part us.
+Would to Heaven I had not. so that I might live with you until death shall part us.
 I confess I have done wrong; but then you must pardon something to love.
-Oh, that I had seen you or such a girl as you before I married the woman who is my legal wife.
+Oh, that I had seen you or such a girl as you before] married the woman who is my legal wife.
 I ask your pardon for the wrongs I have done you.'
 'O, Heaven,' she exclaimed.
 'Has it come to this.
 What will my mother say?
 Ah, yes; what will the world say?
 How am I to live with the loss of my character?
 Can you tell me sum would hardly last me a year.
 Two that.
 Oh, thou libertine?
 Where is hundred dollars.' your conscience?
 Or, have you no feelings in common with humanity.'
-'Your beauty and charms will insure you money, yes, much more than you could earn by your needle,' he added.
-Say not that again, lest I might be tempted to commit some terrible deed,' she exclaimed.
-'What! ruin a girl's character and reputation, and then hint to-morrow's sun shall set.' to her to live the life of a wanton.
+'Your beauty and charms will insure you money, yes, much more than you could earn by your needless he added.
+'Say not that again, lest I might be tempted to commit some terrible deed, she exclaimed.
+'What! ruin a girl's character and reputation, and then hint to her to live the life of a wanton.
 O, my God! that is the worst of all.
-Do not repeat it, and if such a thought and conversed with her?
-Or, has the is in your mind, drive it out, and down keeper of this house told you?" to hell, whence it came.
-Don't speak it again for your own sake as well as for mine!
-Oh, monster, in human form. she replied.
-Does not God hear the 'I will not speak thus, again,' he 'I trust you will not, black-hearted man, she replied.
+Do not repeat it, and if such a thought is in your mind, drive it out, and down to hell, whence it came.
+Don't speak it again for your own sake as well as 'I will not speak thus, again,' he mises to you as I have made.
+The added, in a trembling voice; for he truth is, my dear girl, I was very un- really began to fear the dagger which fortunate in my marriage.
+I ought not has sent so many libertines into another 'I trust you will not, black-hearted man,' she replied.
 'Why not offer me some of your own money instead of advising to go down to hell after it.'
 'I will give you money,' he added.
-'I ought to give you some, and am willing.

-'How much?' she asked.
+I ought to give you some, and am 'How much?' she asked.
 'But, remember, I do not receive it as the price of my virtue of which you have robbed me.
 O, no, God forbid.
 But I shall need it for the purposes of living.'
-'True, you will, and you shall have two hundred dollars,' he replied.
+'True, you will, and you shall have . two hundred dollars,' he replied.